OverDEdge/Business-Card-App/README.md

 # Business Card
 This is based on the London Brewery "Mi Card" App.
+You can find their GitHub here: https://github.com/londonappbrewery

 ## Content
-This is a very simple app created in FLutter, displaying the business information of a person:
+This is a very simple app created in Flutter, displaying the business information of a person:
 - Image
 - Name
 - Job title